SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-dremio-datalake.md

 |Bucket name|The name of the S3 bucket; it must be between 1 and 63 characters long and may contain alphanumeric characters (letters and numbers) as well as dashes (-)|
 |Root path in bucket|The root path within the S3 bucket; default root path is /; setting a subfolder allows you to hide other data in the bucket from DataHub|

 >**Info:** An S3 bucket with default settings works.
-If specific security policies are applied, please make sure that the minimum policy requirements listed [here](https://docs.dremio.com/data-sources/s3/) are satisfied.
+If specific security policies are applied, make sure that the minimum policy requirements listed in [https://docs.dremio.com/data-sources/s3/](https://docs.dremio.com/data-sources/s3/) are satisfied.

 **NAS** is a storage system mounted (NFS, SMB) directly into the Dremio cluster.
 It is only available for Edge installations.
 The following settings need to be defined for this data lake: